 In order to develop the adoptive cell immunotherapies we licensed from the NIH, effective August 5, 2011, we signed a Cooperative Research and Development Agreement ("CRADA") with the NIH and the National Cancer Institute ("NCI").
 Under the terms of the CRADA, we are required to provide \$1,000,000 per year (in quarterly installments of \$250,000) to support research activities thereunder and to pay for supplies and travel expenses.
 We paid the two \$250,000 quarterly installments due in September 2011 and December 2011.
-The two installments due during the six months ended June 30, 2012 have been paid.
-Although we are not currently in default, there is no assurance we will be able to make the required payments timely, nor if we are delinquent that the NIH will not exercise their right to terminate the CRADA.
+During the period ended September 30, 2012, we have paid a total of \$500,000 pursuant to the agreement and \$250,000 remains outstanding and past due.
+There is no assurance we will be able to make the required payments in the future and that the NIH will not exercise their right to terminate the CRADA.

 In December 2011, we entered into a five-year Manufacturing Services Agreement with Lonza Walkersville, Inc. under which Lonza agreed to manufacture, package, ship and handle quality assurance and quality control of our Contego autologous cell therapy products.
 All of Lonza Walkersville's services will be provided under separate statements of work that we have agreed to enter into, from time to time, with Lonza Walkersville, Inc. In 2011, we paid Lonza a total of \$500,000.
 Lonza is currently working against the \$500,000 previously paid.
-There were no additional statements of work agreements entered into with Lonza during the six months ended June 30, 2012.
+There were no additional statements of work agreements entered into with Lonza during the nine months ended September 30, 2012.